xemlock/wp-codemirror-block/readme.txt

 * 100+ Programming languages (allmost provided languages from CodeMirror)
 * Programming language selection option
 * Loading CodeMirror files on pages only when needed
-* No ads on the settings page
-* Well documented
-* And much, much more!

 **A list of supported themes:**